-Is your business established in the domestic market?
+ble 4: Is your business established in the domestic market?
 Very few businesses enter the inbound market without first establishing themselves in the domestic market Do you have booking mechanisms in place for international markets?
-You should offer same day booking confirmation via email or the internet within 3-4 hours EXPORT READY Do you understand the international distribution system?
+You should offer same day booking confirmation via email or the internet withinEXPORT READY3-4 hours Do you understand the international distribution system?
 Be familiar with the role of an inbound tour operator, wholesaler, online and retail travel agent EXPORT READY Are you familiar with commission levels?
-You should allow up to 30% commission for distribution through inbound tour operators and 20% for wholesalers EXPORT READY Do you understand online distribution channels?
-Understand how to distribute your product online and how this impacts on other distribution partners EXPORT READY Do you understand the concept of pricing?
-Set and guarantee rates up to 18 months ahead to coincide with the travel industry calendar from 1 Oct - 30 Sep each year EXPORT READY Do you understand where consumers can source information about your product?
-Be aware of User Generated Content (UGC) travel websites and how these influence consumers product choice Eg. Trip advisor EXPORT READY Have you researched international markets to establish where your product fits?
+You should allow up to 30% commission for distribution through inbound tour operators and 20% for wholesalers Do you understand online distribution channels?
+Understand how to distribute your product online and how this impacts on other EXPORT READY distribution partners Do you understand the concept of pricing?
+Set and guarantee rates up to 18 monthsahead to coincide with the travel industrycalendar from 1 Oct - 30 Sep each year Do you understand where consumers can source information about your product?
+Be aware of User Generated Content (UGC)travel websites and how these influenceconsumers product choiceEg.
+Trip advisor Have you researched international markets to establish where your product fits?
 Use industry resources to understand key source markets EXPORT READY Do you understand the needs of international markets?
 Consider the travel styles, motivations, expectations language and cultural differences of international travellers EXPORT READY Do you have an active quality assurance program?
 Provide consistent levels of service, quality products and reliable operating schedules to adhere to consumer protection laws EXPORT READY Do you have marketing (promotional) material in foreign languages?
 Provide quality resources for trade and consumers in their country of origin language EXPORT READY Are you prepared to work with Tourism New Zealand, ITO's and your local RTO?
 These organisations can offer a range of co- operative advertising and promotional opportunities EXPORT READY

-^{}high season is generally considered 01 October until 31 March each year
+\high season is generally considered 01 October until 31 March each year